Advice on letting go of a loved one’s artistic creations.

 Now, let’s look at the rest.
 Take it a step at a time, but look at all the things Helen left.
 Is there a way to group them or organize them in a meaningful way, so you can sort these out?
-In Helen’s case, she had works written in English and other languages – Group 1; she had original research and raw data – Group 2; she had scholarly and popular writings – Groups 3 and 4; she had notes, cards, and pictures of historical importance spanning the 20th and 21st centuries – Group 5; and she had junk.
-(Don’t we all?) – Group 6.
+In Helen’s case, she had works written in English and other languages — that’s Group 1.
+She had original research and raw data — Group 2.
+She had scholarly and popular writings — Groups 3 and 4.
+She had notes, cards, and pictures of historical importance spanning the 20th and 21st centuries — Group 5.
+And she had junk (don’t we all?) — Group 6.

 Get ready for a little chaos in your space while you physically (re-)group these materials, preferably out of the way.
 It will take just a little time, but this creative chaos will soon be over!

 Is there anything of value — financially, historically, or in Helen’s case, scientifically?
 Value is not always financial, but value always implies that value is shared — someone else would agree it has value or importance.
 If the answer is yes, set them aside, as these may require some expert help first.
 When in doubt, especially about financial value, give yourself some time to learn about it, but also avoid convincing yourself something may have value as just another way to hold on.
 Remember, we all overvalue what we feel strongly about.